browserengineering/book/book/reflow.md

 Note that `style` and `size` are called just on the layout object passed into `reflow`, while `position` and `draw` are called on the whole document.
-When the page it loaded, it'll create the `document` object and call `reflow` to reflow the whole document.
+When the page is loaded, it'll create the `document` object and call `reflow` to reflow the whole document.
 But later changes to the page can just invoke `reflow` with a particular layout object, and only that object will be styled and go through phase 1